 This recipe would work with tuna or salmon, just make sure its super fresh and of the highest quality – preferably sushi grade.

 Finely julienned cucumber would be a lovely addition to this poke bowl too.

 Oh, and I found Tagarashi spice at my local Asian supermarket and it adds a hit of incredible spice to the bowl.
-It’s also know as Japanese 7 spice.
+It’s also known as Japanese 7 spice.